24 Hours Hotline: +86 137-3541-1378

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-After breakfast at your hotel, you’ll be transferred to the airport, where you’ll board your flight to Shanghai, one of the most vibrant and cosmopolitan cities in the world.
+Your journey continues today as you head to the airport for your flight to Shanghai, a city where modern skyscrapers meet rich history.
 Upon arrival, you’ll be welcomed by our local guide at the airport, holding a sign with "Your Way Holiday" to ensure a smooth meeting.
 As you step into the dynamic atmosphere of Shanghai, your tour will begin right away.
 With its blend of modern skyscrapers and historical landmarks, Shanghai offers a unique glimpse into China’s fascinating past and present.
 Your guide will provide a brief introduction to the city’s history, and you’ll have the opportunity to ask any questions about what’s to come on your exciting journey through the city.
 The day promises to be full of stunning sights and experiences that will give you a deep appreciation for the city’s cultural richness.

 Your Way Holiday In Shanghai